 Contributor Boyd, A. H. (Aldolarius Humphrey), 1829-1891..

-The NLA acquired some of their collection from Dr Neil Gunson as archival estrays in the 1960s from the Sheriff's Office, Hobart Gaol and Benevolent Society (Dan Sprod papers NLA MS 2320 1.5.64 Missionary history), but most of their current holdings of Tasmanian prisoner photographs in Nevin's name were acquired ca. 1982 in an album from the QVMAG exhibition 1977, although the album was not accessioned until 1995, by which time the provenance was supposedly forgotten.
-The curator of the QVMAG exhibition (1977) of Nevin's prisoner photographs indicated that this album was sent first to the National Gallery of Victoria, and then forwarded to the NLA a year or so before 1984 (interview at NGA 1984).
-This album was still intact in 2001: the cartes were still positioned in mounts on album leaves, witnessed by a Nevin descendant.
+The NLA acquired some of their collection from Dr Neil Gunson as archival estrays in the 1960s from the Sheriff's Office, Hobart Gaol and Benevolent Society (Dan Sprod papers NLA MS 2320 1.5.64 Missionary history), but most of their current holdings of Tasmanian prisoner photographs in T. J. Nevin's name were acquired ca. 1982 in an album from the QVMAG exhibition 1977, although the album was not accessioned until 1995, by which time the provenance was supposedly forgotten.
+The curator of the QVMAG exhibition (John McPhee 1977) of Thomas Nevin's prisoner photographs indicated that this album was sent first to the National Gallery of Victoria, and then forwarded to the NLA a year or so before 1984 (personal interview at NGA, 1984*).
+This album was still intact in 2001: the cdv's were still positioned in mounts on album leaves, witnessed by a visitor.*

-Whether or not Nevin's stamp or handwriting appears on the verso of these cartes held at the NLA is not important unless you want to believe the indefensible Boyd furphy.
-Police photography has rarely been accredited, not even when a 19th century professional and commercial photographer was involved, as in Thomas Nevin's case in Tasmania and Charles Nettleton's in Victoria.
-The documentation of Nevin's career is now extensive, and his photographic work, including prisoner photographs held in all other public and private collections, some of which bear his government contractor's studio stamp with the colonial warrant Royal Arms insignia (QVMAG, SLNSW), clearly attest to his employment both as a commercial photographer and civil servant under contract to the Hobart Municipal Police Office and Prisons Department for most of his working life (1864 - 1886).
-Nevin's colonial Royal Arms warrant studio stamp, identical to the seal of the Hobart Supreme Court, was used to register joint copyright with the Customs and Patents Office and the Hobart City Corporation (one trade sample per batch of 100), to access his commission, and renew his contracts (1868 -1876).
-Once he became a full-time civil servant with the HCC in 1876, the stamp was unnecessary.
-His brother Constable John Nevin was his assistant at the Hobart Gaol for the later years of Nevin's service to the Municipal Police Office (1876-1886).
+Whether or not T. J. Nevin's stamp or handwriting appears on the verso of these photographs held at the NLA is not important unless you want to believe the indefensible Boyd furphy.
+Police photography has rarely been accredited, not even when a 19th century professional and commercial photographer was involved, as in Thomas Nevin's case in Tasmania, Frazer Crawford's in South Australia and Charles Nettleton's in Victoria.
+The documentation of Thomas Nevin's career is now extensive, and his photographic work, including 300 or so photographs of Tasmanian prisoners held in all other public and private collections, some of which bear his government contractor's studio stamp with the colonial warrant Royal Arms insignia (QVMAG, SLNSW), clearly attest to his employment both as a commercial photographer and civil servant under contract to the Hobart Municipal Police Office and Prisons Department for most of his working life (1864 -1886).
+Nevin's colonial Royal Arms warrant studio stamp, identical to the seal of the Hobart Supreme Court, was used to register joint copyright with the Customs and Patents Office and the Hobart City Corporation (one trade sample per batch of 100), to access his commission, and renew his contracts for 14 years after the first year on approval (1872-1886).
+Once he became a full-time civil servant with the HCC in 1876, the verso stamp on speciment mugshots for police and prison administration was unnecessary.
+His brother Constable John Nevin was his assistant at the Hobart Gaol for the later years of Thomas Nevin's service to the Municipal Police Office (1876-1886).

-In addition to the digitised 82 convict portraits by Thomas J. Nevin there are three more photographs in the NLA collection taken by T. J. Nevin of prisoners William Lee, William Meaghers and Charles Rosetta in the 1870s.
-All three are reproductions of Nevin's originals by Beattie and Searle, 1916, and have not been attributed to Nevin, although they should be, because these prisoners were well and truly dead by 1916..
+In addition to the digitised 82 convict portraits at the NLA by Thomas J. Nevin there are three more photographs in their collection taken by Nevin of prisoners William Lee, William Meaghers and Charles Rosetta in the 1870s, incorrectly dated 1916.
+All three were pasted into an album created by Beattie and Searle, 1916, and have not been attributed to Nevin, although they should be, because these prisoners were well and truly dead by 1916.

 The NLA has performed a batch edit on all 82 portraits currently online, with the misleading head entry "Convict portraits, Port Arthur, 1874."
-Not all items bear the copyist's and/or archivist's inscription on verso, "Taken at Port Arthur, 1874."
-The inscription probably dates to ca. 1916 when these images were copied and offered for sale to tourists by John Watt Beattie in his convictaria museum, located in Hobart; he also contributed these to the travelling exhibitions in the early 1900s on the fake convict ship Success at Sydney, Adelaide and Hobart.
+Not all photographs bear the copyist's and/or archivist's inscription on verso, "Taken at Port Arthur, 1874."
+The inscription probably dates to ca. 1916 when these images were copied and offered for sale to tourists by John Watt Beattie in his convictaria museum in Hobart; he also contributed these to the travelling exhibitions in the early 1900s on the fake convict hulk Success at Sydney, Adelaide and Hobart.

-This portrait (below) of convict Edington is an example of the NLA's poor reproduction (recto) of the 50 recently digitised since May 2007, and of incorrect information re place and date of capture.
-The inscription on verso merely states that John Edington was a "native" - i.e. a local, and that his two-year sentence was for robbery:
+This photograph (below) of prisoner John Edington is an example of the NLA's poor reproduction (recto) of the 50 recently Tasmanian digitised prisoner mugshots since May 2007, and of incorrect information re place and date of capture.
+The inscription on verso merely states that John Edington was a "native" - i.e. a local, and that his two-year sentence was for robbery.
+He was in fact 18 years old in 1881, and never sent to the Port Arthur prison, since it ceased operation altogether in 1877 and housed only paupers til then once the relocation of prisoners to the Hobart Gaol was begun in 1873 at the behest of Parliament.

 nla.pic-vn4269866